pminina01/readthedocs/Database-target.md

   * Npgsql -
   * MySql.Data.MySqlClient

-  Note that provider invariant names are not supported on .NET CORE.
-Instead use a fully qualified name of the provider connection type (class implementing IDbConnection) or one of the following tokens:
+  Note for .NET Core one should install the Nuget-package for the DbProvider (Ex.
+System.Data.SqlClient), and instead use the fully qualified name of the provider connection type (class implementing IDbConnection) or one of the following tokens:
   * sqlserver, mssql, microsoft or msde - SQL Server Data Provider
   * oledb - OLEDB Data Provider
   * odbc - ODBC Data Provider